elastic/kibana/src/core/server/saved_objects/migrationsv2/README.md

 We can’t use the temporary index as our target index because one instance can complete the migration, delete a document, and then a second instance starts the reindex operation and re-creates the deleted document.
 By cloning the temporary index and only accepting writes/deletes from the cloned target index, we prevent lost acknowledged deletes.

 ### New control state
-If another instance has some plugins disabled it will reindex that plugin's documents without transforming them.
-Search for outdated documents to ensure that everything is up to date.
   → `OUTDATED_DOCUMENTS_SEARCH`

 ## OUTDATED_DOCUMENTS_SEARCH
 ### Next action
 `searchForOutdatedDocuments`

 Search for outdated saved object documents.
 Will return one batch of documents.

+If another instance has a disabled plugin it will reindex that plugin's documents without transforming them.
+Because this instance doesn't know which plugins were disabled by the instance that performed the `REINDEX_SOURCE_TO_TEMP_INDEX` step, we need to search for outdated documents and transform them to ensure that everything is up to date.

 ### New control state
 1. Found outdated documents?